lukmuk/em-scalebartools/archive/v0.2/README.md

 `Crop data bar`: Crop data bar of FEI/TFS image (default: `true`)

-`Use list from code for cropping value (legacy option)`).
-Use list-based cropping value as in v0.2 and earlier. **Important: If your cropping does not work with the version 0.21 and higher, copy your determined cropping values into the new if-clause in the code and activate the aforementioned menu option.**

 `Show metadata in log window`: Keep log window open or close it (default: `false`).

 `Run custom macro commands`: Run commands specified in next line (default: `false`).
 In the `Custom macro commands` field, multiple commands must be separated by `;`.

-###### Hotkeys:

-[ j ] - Save image as jpeg.
-Prompts for quality/compression factor.

-[ p ] - Save images as png.

-[ c ] - Copy image to system clipboard.

 ## EMScaleBarTools in action

-Examples are from v0.2.

 Basic usage with cropping of a TFS/FEI databar, addition of a scale bar, moving and removing of the scale bar:
 <img title="Basic usage" src="images/EMscalebartools_01.gif" alt="Example" data-align="center">